DarKnight0102/multi-channel-authentication-with-DI-Java/README.md

 #### Injector

 Injector is responsible for constructing the services and injecting them into the client.
-To make it more fleible the factory pattern will be used to create the service object.
+To make it more flexible the factory pattern will be used to create the service object.
 To make it configurable, the service objects will be stored in a properties file ApplicationResources.properties.
 To improve the performance, the service objects created will be cached so that the service objects only need to be created one time.
 Then the injector will inject the service object from the factory cache.
 We will call the factory AuthenticateFactory.java

 #### Client